 Grow up in a community group.

 The authentic relationships you will need to persevere in following Christ cannot be formed in corporate worship alone.
 In smaller community groups, we come to know other disciples and are known by them in ways that brace our souls.
 We believe in these groups because Jesus did.
 In choosing twelve men to “be with him,” he gives us the model of disciplemaking.
 True fellowship is sharing life together.
-Through ministries like Adult Bible Fellowships, membership classes, equipping classes, Men’s Prayer Breakfast, Women’s Bible Studies, and small groups, we seek to foster Biblical friendship.
+Through ministries like Large Community Groups, membership classes, equipping classes, Men’s Prayer Breakfast, Women’s Bible Studies, and small groups, we seek to foster Biblical friendship.
 Active participation in a community group ensures that you are prayed for, supported, encouraged, held accountable, and equipped in your Christian life.
 It also means you will be missed if you are gone!
 Here you will learn how to articulate and defend your faith in Christ.
 In these groups, there is more freedom to voice doubt, confess sin, express grief, and ask the hard questions in a safe environment.
 Here, facades fade and genuine friendships flourish.

 Step up and serve.

 Because Jesus “did not come to be served, but to serve,” his disciples look for ways to serve.
 When you gather and grow, you are being served more than you serve.
 But when you go, you take what you’ve been given and share it with others.
 Just as more mature disciples helped you get to this place, you are now ready to help others.
 Depending on the way the Lord has gifted and called you, you may serve in supporting roles or leadership roles, behind the scenes or up front, teaching the Bible or reaching out to newcomers, serving inside the church or outside of the church.
 But at some point, you will stop growing as a Christian if you do not go, taking what you have been given, and investing it in other people.
 In the end, this ministry of multiplication bears much fruit as disciples make disciples who make disciples.